goodtube4u/goodtube/README.md

 ## (Optional) Add custom video servers

-This is for advanced users only and allows you to add your own servers to the list.
+- This is for advanced users only.
+- It allows you to add your own video servers to the list.

 **To add a custom video server**